-Prerequisites: Junior standing and Government 280 or 350, or consent of instructor
+Prerequisites: Government 140 or 340 or junior standing

-GOVT 460

-Public Administration

-An exploration of basic organizational theory in the context of U.S. public policy.
-Emphasis on the interaction of cognitive processes, institutional arrangements, and task requirements in complex decision systems.
-6 units.

-Prerequisite: Government 110

 GOVT 465

 Environmental Policy, Politics, and Justice

 This course examines aspects of America's environmental politics, policies, and justice.
 It will explore questions such as: Do acid rain, intractable urban smog, toxic wastes, and endangered spotted owls signify a march toward ecological disaster?
 Who has rights to nature, how are those rights specified, and what are the duties and responsibilities that accompany those rights?
 Who is setting the political agenda regarding America's environmental policies, and are they focusing on the most important priorities?
-How good a job are environmental policies and regulations doing, and can they balance economic concerns with

-environmental protection?
-Special attention will be given to the debates about environmental justice, by examining such questions as: Do poor and minority populations suffer disproportionately from exposure to toxic material - i.e., environmental injustice?
+How good a job are environmental policies and regulations doing, and can they balance economic concerns with environmental protection?
+Special attention will be given to the debates about environmental justice, by examining such questions as: Do poor and minority populations suffer disproportionately from exposure to toxic material i.e., environmental injustice?
 How pervasive is environmental racism?
 6 units.

-Also listed as Environmental Studies 470 Prerequisite: Government 110 and junior standing, or consent of instructor
+Also listed as Environmental Studies 470

-GOVT 470

-Political Corruption and Reform

-This course will assess major issues concerning American political corruption and political reform, focusing upon campaign funding and practices, lobbying, and the motives of political leaders.
-Special attention will be paid to public attitudes toward and practices of Congress, political parties, interest groups, and the presidency.
-6 units.

-Prerequisite: Government 110 or consent of instructor
+Prerequisites: Government 110 or 380 or consent of instructor

 GOVT 480

 International Organizations

 An examination of the role of international organizations (IOs) in world politics, focusing on both the historical development and the contemporary functions of the United Nations and other IOs in regard to the promotion of international peace and security.
-Attention also to the role of IOs in regard to global issues such as peacekeeping, humanitarian intervention, and environmental protection and to regional organizations, especially the European Union.
+Attention is also given to the role of IOs in regard to global issues such as peacekeeping, humanitarian intervention, and environmental protection and to regional organizations, especially the European Union.
 As part of the course, students will participate in a simulation of the United Nations.
 6 units.

+Enrollment limit: 25

-Prerequisites: Government 140, Government 340, or sophomore standing
+Prerequisites: Government 140 or 340 or junior standing

 GOVT 490

 International Law

 A study of the role of law in international politics.
-Attention to the distinctive nature of the international legal system and to the relevance of international law to the control

-of violence, promotion of peace, protection of human rights, and management of resources.
+Attention to the distinctive nature of the international legal system and to the relevance of international law to the control of violence, promotion of peace, protection of human rights, and management of resources.
 Current problems and the outlook for the future world order are assessed.
 6 units.

+Enrollment limit: 25

-Prerequisite: Government 110 or 140 or sophomore standing
+Prerequisite: Government 140 or 340 or junior standing

+GOVT 495

-GOVT 495 Health Policy
+Health Policy

 A seminar addressing present and prospective health care policy in the United States.
 Emphasis on various contemporary health care problems, including high and rising costs, differences in access to medical service, and trade-offs between cost and quality.
 Specific topics include Medicare, Medicaid, medical malpractice, profit versus not-only-for-profit producers of care, and alternative delivery systems.
 6 units.

 Enrollment limit: 20

-Prerequisite: Sophomore standing or consent of instructor
+Prerequisite: Junior standing or consent of instructor

 GOVT 500

 Senior Seminar in Government

-Offerings for 2002-03:
+Offerings for 2003-04: